boardfish/dissertation/contents/2-requirements-and-analysis.md

 time as specification.
 -->

-The objective of the project was to build a tool for the escape room community.
-The exact form in which this would come was to be dictated by the nature of the problem - if the scenario called for a tool that would be active inside escape rooms themselves, it would have been more likely to be hardware.
-At the initial stage, this was the intent - a set of networked microcontrollers/SoCs that would unite to track the escape room experience - but this was abandoned.
-The idea of building an escape room, even in the form of a prototype, was out of scope.
-Additionally, @liam2019 warned that digital uptake in traditional escape rooms may be middling due to the inherent risk and time involvement, as discussed in the literature survey.
+The initial specification for the project was a set of networked microcontrollers/SoCs that would unite to track the escape room experience.
+This was abandoned as the idea of building an escape room, even in the form of a prototype, was out of scope.
+To seal this decision, my literature survey concluded digital uptake in escape rooms may be middling due to the inherent risk and time involved.

 To find some insight into the challenges escape room maintainers face, I met with Liam Woff on the 20th November.
-Liam and I discussed some areas that could be targeted, which inspired a survey I sent to the Facebook group created by
+Woff maintains The Lockup Escape Rooms in Sheffield, and had around two years' experience in donig so at that time.
+We discussed some areas that could be targeted and some ideas that I had previously prepared.
+This would go on to inspire a survey I would distribute to the wider community of maintainers.

-@nicholson2015peeking.
-This group is for escape room enthusiasts, of which a subset are maintainers.
-I sought and gained access to the group as part of my work.
-The majority of posts during research were from enthusiasts who would report back from rooms they have attended, though I have seen posts about types of puzzles that can be implemented.
-I chose to survey this group as it appeared to be a central hub for what seemed, to an outsider, to be a sparse online community.
+The survey used the ideas Woff and I had discussed, reinforced by our discussion.
+The Facebook group created by @nicholson2015peeking would serve as the audience for the survey.
+This group is for escape room enthusiasts, and includes a smaller number of maintainers.I chose to survey this group as it appeared to be a central hub for what seemed, to an outsider, to be a sparse online community.
+The survey needed to be agreed to by the group moderators before being sent out.

 These results were found from the seven responses received: